Pan (moon)

-It was discovered by Mark R. Showalter in 1990 from analysis of old Voyager 2 probe photos and received the provisional designation S/1981 S 13 because the discovery images dated back to 1981.
+Pan was discovered by Mark R. Showalter in 1990 from analysis of old Voyager 2 probe photos and received the provisional designation S/1981 S 13 because the discovery images dated back to 1981.

 Prediction and discovery

 The existence of a moon in the Encke Gap was first predicted by Jeffrey N. Cuzzi and Jeffrey D. Scargle in 1985, based on wavy edges of the gap which indicated a gravitational disturbance.
-In 1986 Showalter et al. inferred its orbit and mass by modeling its gravitational wake.
-They arrived at a very precise prediction of 133,603 ± 10 km for the semi-major axis and a mass of 5–10×10^−12 Saturn masses, and inferred that there was only a single moon within the Encke gap.
-The actual semi-major axis differs by 19 km and the actual mass is 8.6×10^−12 of Saturn's.
+In 1986, Showalter et al. inferred its orbit and mass by modeling its gravitational wake.
+They arrived at a precise prediction of 133,603 ± 10 km for the semi-major axis and a mass of 5–10×10^−12 Saturn masses, and inferred that there was only a single moon within the Encke gap.
+The actual semi-major axis differs by 19 km, and the actual mass is 8.6×10^−12 of Saturn's.

 The moon was later found within 1° of the predicted position.
 The search was undertaken by considering all Voyager 2 images and using a computer calculation to predict whether the moon would be visible under sufficiently favorable conditions in each one.
-Every qualifying Voyager 2 image with resolution better than ~50 km/pixel shows Pan clearly.
+Every qualifying Voyager 2 image with a resolution better than ~50 km/pixel shows Pan clearly.
 In all, it appears in eleven Voyager 2 images.

 Name

-The moon was named on 16 September 1991, after the mythological Pan, who was (among other things) the god of shepherds.
+The moon was named on 16 September 1991 after the mythological Greek god named Pan, who was (among other things) the god of shepherds.
 This is a reference to Pan's role as a shepherd moon.
 It is also designated Saturn XVIII.

 Orbit

 The eccentricity of Pan's orbit causes its distance from Saturn to vary by ~4 km.
 Its inclination, which would cause it to move up and down, is not distinguishable from zero with present data.
-The Encke Gap, within which Pan orbits, is about 325 km wide.
+The Encke Gap, within which Pan orbits, is about 322 km wide.